shahata/angular-debounce/README.md

 ## What it does

-1. Service - Creates and returns a new debounced version of the passed function which will postpone its execution until after **wait** milliseconds have elapsed since the last time it was invoked.
+1. Debounce Service - Creates and returns a new debounced version of the passed function which will postpone its execution until after **wait** milliseconds have elapsed since the last time it was invoked.
 Useful for implementing behavior that should only happen *after* the input has stopped arriving.
 For example: recalculating a layout after the window has stopped being resized.

+2. Throttle Service - Creates and returns a new throttled version of the passed function that when called repetitively, executes the original function (in the same context and with all arguments passed through) no more than once every delay milliseconds.

-2. Directive - Can be added to any element with an ng-model attribute and postpone model updates by user input until after **wait** milliseconds have elapsed since the last user input.
+3. Directive - Can be added to any element with an ng-model attribute and postpone model updates by user input until after **wait** milliseconds have elapsed since the last user input.
 Useful for watchers that should only be invoked *after* the input has stopped arriving.
 For example: rendering a preview of a Markdown comment.

 ## Installation